RFBI Kurri Kurri

 (Max.
 Occupancy 1)

-As 1 July 2014, new residents have greater choice on how to pay for their accommodation costs.
+As of the 1st July 2014, new residents have greater choice on how to pay for their accommodation costs.
+These choices include;

 - A daily payment (DAP), or